Mirror of Orbifold Singularities in the Hitchin Fibration: the case $(\text{SL}_n,\text{PGL}_n)$: Introduction

 \subsection{Acknowledgement.}

 We would like to thank Zhiyu Liu for answering some questions.
 We would also like to thank Institute for Advanced Study in Mathematics at Zhejiang University for the wonderful research environment.
+We thank the anonymous referees for many suggestions that significantly improved the exposition of the article.